jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

 :aws-php-class:`GuzzleHttp\\Psr7\\NoSeekStream </class-GuzzleHttp.Psr7.NoSeekStream.html>`

-NoSeekStream wraps a stream and does not allow seeking.
+Wraps a stream and does not allow seeking.

 .. code-block:: php